-The compensation network must assure stability and good dynamic performance.
-The loop of the A7985A is based on the voltage mode control.
+The compensation network has to assure stability and good dynamic performance.
+The loop of the L7980 is based on the voltage mode control.
 The error amplifier is a voltage operational amplifier with high bandwidth.
-So by selecting the compensation network the E/A is considered as ideal, that is, its bandwidth is much larger than the system one.
+So selecting the compensation network the E/A will be considered as ideal, that is, its bandwidth is much larger than the system one.

-The transfer functions of the PWM modulator and the output LC filter are studied (see Figure 10).
+The transfer functions of PWM modulator and the output LC filter are studied (see Figure 10).
 The transfer function of the PWM modulator, from the error amplifier output (COMP pin) to the OUT pin, results:

-$$G{PW0} = \frac{V{IN}}{V_e}$$
+$$G{PW0} = \frac{V{IN}}{V_s}$$

 where $V_S$ is the sawtooth amplitude.
-As seen in Section 5.1 on page 11, the voltage feed-forward generates a sawtooth amplitude directly proportional to the input voltage, that is:
+As seen in Section 5.1 on page 9, the voltage feed forward generates a sawtooth amplitude directly proportional to the input voltage, that is: